wendylu/TestLex/README.md

 8. We need to add Lex permission to the unauthenticated role.

 Create an IAM Policy in the [IAM Console](https://console.aws.amazon.com/iam/home#policies).
-In the creation flow, select “Service” and add the Lex Service.
+In the creation flow, select “Service” and choose the Lex service.

 Select “All Lex Actions” under Actions